Statistical estimation of a growth-fragmentation model observed on a genealogical tree: Statistical estimation of the division rate

 \subsubsection{Construction of a nonparametric estimator}

 Inverting \eqref{representation cle} and applying an appropriate change of variables, we obtain

 provided the denominator is positive.
-Representation \eqref{first rep} suggests an estimation procedure, replacing the marginal density $\nu_B(y/2)$ and the expectation in the denominator by their empirical counterparts.
+This formula has no easy interpretation: it is obtained by some clever manipulation of the equation $\nu_B = {\mathcal P}_B\nu_B$.
+A tentative interpretation in the simplest case with no variability (so that $\tau_u=\tau$ for some fixed $\tau>0$ and for every $u \in \mathcal U$ is proposed in Section \ref{num}.
+Representation \eqref{first rep} also suggests an estimation procedure, replacing the marginal density $\nu_B(y/2)$ and the expectation in the denominator by their empirical counterparts.
 To that end, pick a kernel function

 and set $K_h(y)=h^{-1}K\big(h^{-1}y\big)$ for $y\in [0,\infty)$ and $h>0$.
 Our estimator is defined as